SealedJoy/axosay/README.md

 ```
 ## Examples:

 Run something like this:
 `./axosay 'Not a lizard'`

 Print stdout of command:
 `./axosay "$(fortune)"`

 Multiple pages of speech:
 `./axosay 'Welcome to axosay!'
-'You can display multiple pages by giving axosay multiple positional args, each page as a space seperated string argument `
+'You can display multiple pages...' 'by giving axosay multiple positional args, each page as a space seperated string argument `

+### Keyboard:

+`r` restart
-`r` restart `n` next
+`n` next

-``q`` or ``ctrl + c`` to exit
+`q` quit